IFI funded projects

 Investment: $742,794 (IFI and SPI)

 This multi-year investment, which began in 2011 and ended in 2018, supported a variety of economic development initiatives in the forest sector including the development of a Conservation Economy Strategy by the Chapleau Cree First Nation.
 The strategy is a means for the community to capitalize on unique forest sector opportunities, demonstrate alternative economic activities that can run parallel to traditional forestry practices and create employment and partnerships in the forestry, mining and energy sectors.

 Read more about our investment in the Northeast Superior Regional Chiefs Forum’s forest sector opportunities project.

 Investment: $110,000 (IFI)

-This multi-year investment, which spans from 2018 to 2020, assists Cold Lake First Nations to pursue business development activities in various emerging market opportunities across the forest sector with the goal of creating revenue and employment.
-The focus of this project includes market-based research, fiber supply definition and cost-benefit analysis of various emerging market and value added forest sector opportunities that can be integrated into a full forestry business strategy.
+This 2018 to 2020 investment, helped Cold Lake First Nations to pursue business development activities in various emerging market opportunities across the forest sector with the goal of creating revenue and employment.
+The focus of this project included market-based research, fibre supply definition and cost-benefit analysis of various emerging market and value-added forest sector opportunities that can be integrated into a full forestry business strategy.